-Initially, this D7.4 was supposed to be called Exploitation Plan, but following the recommendations of the EC Project Advisor, the Dissemination part was included.
+Initially, this document was supposed to be called Exploitation Plan, but following the recommendations of the EC Project Advisor, the Dissemination part was included.
 This was formally announced on the first amendment done to the GA on early 2017.
-This is why D7.4 is now called "Dissemination and Exploitation Plan".
+This is why D7.7 is now called "Dissemination and Exploitation Plan".